spacelift-io/cortex-plugin/README.md

        value = module.cortex_spacelift_plugin.proxy_configuration
      }
      ```
-6. The TF will output something like the following, update your proxy (2nd red box in the screenshot below) to have the
+6. The TF will output something like the following:
-   following URL prefixes:

 - Note: Do *not* copy the below example, yours will be slightly different from the example.
   - ```terraform
         {